 It is budget friendly

 Hostel bunks are generally cheaper than double rooms.
 Although it’s not always the best way to go due to security reasons, there are cities where I would stay in a hostel bunk (like Berlin).
 I have actually lived in a 10-bed dorm in Berlin for 1 month.
-But even if bunk bed is not for you, you can still pick the accommodation of you choice and price range or go with an AirBnB room.
+But even if bunk bed is not for you, you can still pick the accommodation of you choice and price range or look for a motel or an AirBnB room.
 If all you need is a place to crash for the night and the price matters, there is really no better way than a good, old hostel.
 Plus, if you are lucky, you might get to meet some amazing people.
 You may also take advantage of local arports’ monthly parking services if you decide to bring your car.
 It’s also a good idea to have this cool mattress from mattress buyers guide with you, as it assures comfy sleep.

 Get to meet locals